droopydev/fem-react-styled/apps/no1/README.md

 - Reading and understanding how existing Design System built their Button components.
 There were a lot of terminology and methods that I find hard to comprehend.
 - Time Management.
 - Remembering the token naming that I wrote myself.
-In the end I created a Theme
   <br/>
   <br/>